NateAGeek/MyObsidianMind/Computer Science/Technologies/Machine Learning/Resources and References/Advanced Learning Algorithms/Week 2 - Neural Network Training.md

 ## Multi-label Classification
 Are if there are multiple detections in an output.
 Such as if there is cars, bus, or pedestrians in a image.
 A multi-label classification would just be a sigmoid output.

+TODO: Find a good example.
+But it appears to just be a sigmoid output on the CategoricalCrossentropy output.

 ## Optimizer
 Adam Optimizer: adaptive moment estimation